mendersoftware/mender-docs/03.Client-installation/07.Integration-checklist/docs.md

     fw_setenv mender_boot_part_hex 0
     ```

-    Once the commands above have been run, we need to tell Mender that there is an upgrade available:
+    Once you have run the above commands, we need to tell Mender that there is an upgrade available:

     ```bash
     fw_setenv upgrade_available 1